KhutsoSefoto/anime-repo/README.md

 #Anime App

-This is an anime recomendation app.
+This is an anime recommendation app.
-It recomends you anime based on your mood.
+It recommends you anime based on your mood.
+It will use the Jikanpy api to pull anime names.